-Our ICT and TIS segments face a number of business risks and challenges that may impact our operations and financial performance.
+Our Group is not insulated from the general business risks as well as those risks inherent and specific to our ICT and TIS segments.
+These business risks and challenges may impact our operations and financial performance and may affect the Group in meeting its business goals and objectives.
 We are therefore committed to maintaining a sound system of risk management and internal control to identify, assess and manage these risks.
-The key challenges and known risks specific to our Group are set out as below.
+The key challenges and known risks specific to our Group are set out below.

-Impacts of COVID-19 Pandemic
+Impacts of COVID-19 pandemic